Demographic effects of aggregation in the presence of a component Allee effect: Results

-which is a cubic equation for the dynamics of group size, $\mathcal{N}$.
-This equation encodes all the information about the underlying network of inter-group interactions in the parameter $\eta$, which defines the number of groups that interact with a focal group via facilitation, excluding the focal group itself.
-Solving Eq.\,\eqref{met} we can obtain the possible stationary group sizes $\mathcal{N}_0=0$ (extinction) and:
+This equation encodes all the information about the underlying network of inter-group interactions in the parameter $\xi$.
+Solving Eq.\,\eqref{met} we can obtain the possible stationary group sizes: $\mathcal{N}_0=0$ (extinction) and

-The predictions of this metapopulation-like approximation for $r_c$ and the steady-state population size are in excellent agreement with those of the density equation and the outcome of the stochastic simulations (Fig.~\ref{fig:6}).
+The predictions of this meta-population approximation for $r_c$ and the steady-state population size are in excellent agreement with those of the density equation and the outcome of the stochastic simulations.
 In addition, mapping the spatially explicit dynamics to a set of coupled ordinary differential equations allows us to obtain analytical expressions for these two features of the demographic Allee effect in the presence of spatial patterns of population density.
-The steady-state population size is $A=m\,\mathcal{N}_+$, where $\mathcal{N}_+$ is given by Eq.~(\ref{N}) and $m$ is the number of groups that we can estimate from the pattern wavelength predicted by the wavenumber that maximizes the perturbation growth rate in Eq.~(\ref{eq:pertgr}), $k_{max}$.
-Imposing $\mathcal{N}_+ = \mathcal{N}_-$ in Eq.~\eqref{N}, we can calculate the critical value of the net growth rate that can sustain a non-zero population size,
+The steady-state population size is $A=m\,\mathcal{N}_+$, where $\mathcal{N}_+$ is given by Eq.\,(\ref{N}) and $m$ is the number of groups that we can estimate from the pattern wavelength predicted by the wavenumber that maximizes the perturbation growth rate in Eq.\,(\ref{eq:pertgr}), $k_{\s{max}}$ (red lines in Fig.\,\ref{fig:6}).
+Imposing $\mathcal{N}_+ = \mathcal{N}_-$ in Eq.\,\eqref{N}, we can calculate the critical value of the net growth rate that can sustain a non-zero population size,

-As expected, $r_c$ decreases with increasing facilitation and decreasing competition strength.
-In addition, $r_c$ decreases when the number of groups that interact with one another increases.
-More specifically, for certain net growth rates $r$, a population would only be able to survive provided that groups facilitate each other (Fig.~\ref{fig:7}c), which makes long-range interactions a necessary conditions for population survival.
+As expected, $r_c$ decreases with increasing facilitation and decreasing competition strength $\beta$ and $\gamma$, respectively.
+Moreover, because the pattern wavelength is an oscillatory function of the interaction ranges, $r_c$ can either increase or decrease when increasing $R_f$ and $R_c$.
+This complex dependence makes that, for certain net growth rates $r$, a population will only survive if groups facilitate each other, which shows that increasing facilitation range can sustain populations in certain environmental conditions.
 Notice, however, that when the facilitation range increases and groups rely on one another for survival, the whole population becomes less resistant to local perturbations that might cause global extinctions due to the high connectivity between groups.